Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Introduction

+To this end, we propose a new solution that delivers valid statistical inference for all the types of regressor persistence under consideration.
+With a slightly tailored parameter, the IVX estimator $\hat{\rho}^{\mkern3mu {\rm IVX}}$ eradicates the Nickell bias in the panel AR(1) model \eqref{eq:AR1} while retaining signal strength; hence it enjoys the desirable rate of convergence.
+Plugging $\hat{\rho}^{\mkern3mu {\rm IVX}}$ into the bias formula of $\bhativx$, we produce a bias-corrected estimator named\emph{ Double IVX} (DIVX).
+DIVX restores the asymptotic normality centered at zero, and thus the standard inferential procedure follows.
+Furthermore, it achieves all three goals stated above.
 The key theoretical insight lies in the delicate interplay of distinctive biases, in particular the bias of the plug-in estimator in the analytical formula.
-The lessons we learned from the drawbacks of other potential estimators culminate in the IVXJ estimator as a proper solution.
-To the best of our knowledge, IVXJ is the first and only available estimator that unifies the estimation and inferential procedure in Cases I-V from the stationary regime to the near-unity regime.
+The lessons we learned from the drawbacks of other potential estimators culminate in the DIVX estimator as a proper solution.
+To the best of our knowledge, DIVX is the first and only available estimator that unifies the estimation and inferential procedure in Cases I-V from the stationary regime to the near-unity regime.

+To broaden its usability, in the Online Appendices we further generalize DIVX from the simple predictive model (\ref{eq:predictive}) to two-way fixed effects (Appendix \ref{sec:appdx two-way}), multivariate models (Appendix \ref{sec:appdxMultivariate}), multiple-period-ahead predictive regression (Appendix \ref{sec:Local-Projection}), and heterogeneous panel models (Appendix \ref{sec:Grouped-Heterogeneity}).

 {}